Marilyn Braaten, Thermopolis

 Michelle King, Basin

-King became interested in storytelling as an art while studying for a master’s degree in library science from the University of Kentucky.
+Michelle King became interested in storytelling as an art while studying for a master’s degree in library science at the University of Kentucky.
 She has been telling stories in schools, libraries and other venues since 1989.
-She served as librarian for Big Horn County Library for 10 years and as a teacher librarian at Greybull Elementary/Middle School.
-She attended and participated in the National Storytelling Conference in 2013 and 2015. michellekingstoryteller.com.
+She served as librarian for Big Horn County Library for 10 years and as a teacher-librarian at Greybull Elementary/Middle School.
+She attended and participated in the National Storytelling Conference in 2013 and 2015.
+King is the the current Wyoming representative to the National Storytelling Network. michellekingstoryteller.com.

-Jennisen became interested in storytelling while earning a master in library science from the University of North Carolina at Chapel.
-She too storytelling classes and participated in storytelling festivals and was a member of the North Carolina Storytelling.
+Jennisen Lucas became interested in storytelling while earning a master in library science at the University of North Carolina-Chapel.
+She took storytelling classes and participated in storytelling festivals and was a member of the North Carolina Storytelling.

 Catherine Ringler, Powell